Customer Contract (Heat Supply Agreement)

 Yes, there are combi-HIU models availabel for installation in homes and suitable for connection with existing heating systems of this sort.

-Alternative heating supply will be provided for vulnerable customers in the event of Interruptions - see clause 5.5 of the Heat Supply Agreement.
+Alternative heating supply will be provided for vulnerable customers in the event of Interruptions.

 How much notice will I be given to facilitate any maintenance of the Heat Interface Unit or other Council installations in my home?

-The proposed timings set out in the Heat Supply Agreement represent what we consider to be industry best practice but we will consider any specific comments received.
+The proposed timings set out in the Heat Supply Agreement represent what we consider to be industry best practice.

 Who is responsible for the interface between my internal heating system and the heat interface unit?

-You can request that the Council inspect it - see clause 13 of the Heat Supply Agreement.
+You can request that the Council inspect it - see the Heat Supply Agreement.

 Leaving the district heating network…

-What happens is actually quite normal for a utility supply i.e. if you own your home jointly then the living owner of the property will continue with the heat supply.
+The heat supply agreement follows a typical process used for other utilities i.e. if you own your home jointly then the living owner of the property will continue with the heat supply.
 Where the home passes in to the estate of the deceased person the estate will be responsible for all charges until the property is sold to a new owner.
 We thought it was helpful to spell this out for people explcitly as it is something that quite often surprises people when it happens.

 If after joining the network, I decide that the heating system isn't working for me, am I able to leave the network?

-You are entitled to leave the heating scheme on 90 days notice.
-If you leave the Scheme you may have to pay the Cancellation Charge.
+You are entitled to leave the heating scheme on 30 days notice.

 What if a Heat Supply Agreement is transferred to a new property owner, who then backs out of the house purchase?